rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 5. Testing

     Restart the robot with `sudo reboot`, the Jetson will start to reboot and the connection will drop.
 You will need to reload the VSCode remote window.
-    - If everything is successful, the robot should publish its IP address to the [MBot IP registry](https://mbot-project-development.github.io/mbot_ip_registry/) as stipulated in the mbot_config.txt file.
+    - If the setup was successful, the robot should publish its IP address to the [MBot IP registry](https://gitlab.eecs.umich.edu/rob550-f23/mbot_ip_registry), you can find `your_hostname.json` file under `/data` folder and check your robot's IP address there.
     - If your hostname does not appear, you can execute the following steps for troubleshooting:
         ```bash
         $ cd ~/mbot_sys_utils
         $ ./systemctl_report.sh
         ```
         The output will list the status of all the services, `mbot-start-network.service` and `mbot-start-network.service` both need to be `active`.
-If the status is "failed", use journalctl to see error logs of the service which might give a better idea of what's going wrong.
-        ```bash
-        $ sudo journalctl -u mbot-publish-info.service
-        ```
-        If the error message is still vague, ask the instructor for help.
+If the status is "failed", ask the instructor for help.

+    {: .note }
+    Every time the robot starts, an update to the JSON file is pushed to the registry.
+This is useful when running headless.
+Without a monitor, the IP registry may be the only way to check your current IP since it might change randomly.

 ### 6. Remote Desktop access - NoMachine
 1. Download NoMachine to your laptop from the [official site](https://www.nomachine.com/).
     - NoMachine is a remote access software and it is pre-installed on the Jetson.

 2. Connect to Jetson using NoMachine
-    - First, **unplug** your HDMI cable
+    - First, **unplug** your HDMI cable if it is still connected
     - Then, open NoMachine on your laptop, connect to Jetson as shown in the image below.
-You will need your IP address for this step, you can check IP address from [MBot IP registry](https://mbot-project-development.github.io/mbot_ip_registry/).
+You will need your IP address for this step, you can check IP address from [MBot IP registry](https://gitlab.eecs.umich.edu/rob550-f23/mbot_ip_registry).

         <a class="image-link" href="/assets/images/system-setup/nomachine1.png">
         <img src="/assets/images/system-setup/nomachine1.png" alt=" " style="max-width:400px;"/>
         </a>
     - Finally, enter the username: `mbot`, password: `i<3robots!` to log in.
+    - Note: if the NoMachine desktop freezes, you can always restart the robot by turning the power off and then back on.

 {: .highlight }
-Now you have completed all the setup for Jetson! <br>At this point, the robot should publish its IP to the registry each time it turns on.
-The IP might change occasionally.
-You can now use VSCode, SSH, or NoMachine to interface with the MBot by using the IP it reports to the registry.
+Now you have completed all the setup for Jetson!

 ## Calibrating and Flashing the MBot